 Now, where is the edge?
 Not that easy to tell and many definitions.
 And, again, it depends on whom you ask but also on the type of application and environment.
 You can imagine that the edge in the example of the fast-food restaurant that’s part of a chain, looks different than the industrial edge.

 With the industrial edge, we’re often in remote areas, which are also further away from (regional) data centers with lots of devices in the field (think oil and gas, for example).
 Moreover, what do you precisely define as being part of the edge?
 In the fast-food restaurant, whereby a cloud application is used for remote monitoring of the various IT edge systems in all restaurants, you could say that everything is at the edge – close to the consumer.

 If you start digging deeper and go more in detail regarding the precise devices and so forth, in, for example, oil & gas, you can get lost in semantic details on what is precisely edge and not though.
 And the exact same thing goes for telco.

 So, it’s time for standards and reference architectures.
 Here as well, a lot is going on, but again with multiple players and approaches.
 Did we say that the edge computing market is on the agenda of many vendors?

 Sometimes you will also read that edge computing will replace cloud computing.
-That is simply nonsense since edge computing needs the cloud, among others, to have that visibility you need when things get distributed, for instance And there simply isn’t a business case to use edge computing everywhere.
+That is simply nonsense since edge computing needs the cloud, among others, to have that visibility you need when things get distributed, for instance.
+And there simply isn’t a business case to use edge computing everywhere.
 Moreover, it’s not as if edge computing doesn’t have challenges.
 Some of the touted benefits, for instance, regarding security, at the same time, are also still issues on other levels.
 And let’s not forget compatibility woes.
 Lastly, many organizations haven’t even started using cloud yet.
 So, the edge computing story certainly isn’t finished yet.
 In fact, it still really has to start.

 The edge, endpoints and the core – cloud